ritagujar/100daysOfDevelopement/README.md

 TodoList UI\
 Features - AddTodo, Delete Todo

-Day - 61 -
+Day-61 -

 Created Search-github-user-\
 Created a navbar\
+Used Styled Component\
 Added Media Query\
-Used useState Hook
+Used useState Hook to store the data from api

+Day-62 -

+Used Axios to call github api\
+Displayed the data from api